Image for CapLive: XPN Welcomes Keller Williams

 Spotlight on Learning & Engagement

-In addition to planning the shows on our stages, we are committed as an organization to recognize and celebrate the artistic talent of our community in many ways.
+In addition to planning the shows on our stages, the entire organization is committed to recognizing and celebrating the artistic talent of our community in many ways.

 Learning Workshops for All Ages